Working at HAMD

 Working at Harris Academy Morden

-The logic behind this policy is that if the Senior Leadership Team put staff first, this means they are supported, listened to and also work with the Senior Leadership Team.
+The logic behind this policy is that if the Senior Leadership Team prioristise staff, this means they are supported, listened to and also work with the Senior Leadership Team.
 The impact of this is that students get the best environment to learn in!

 Simply put, the best teachers want to work where they are valued and supported.
 If we create an environment where the best teachers thrive, this means the students thrive because the teachers want to stay.
 At Harris Morden we have very little staff turnover and this means our students get consistently good teaching from staff who know them and have worked at the Academy for many years.

 We therefore continuously look at how the Senior Staff can support teachers and support staff to have a better work life balance and at the same time be the most effective teachers for our students.

 It is understood by all that teaching is a wonderful profession; however, it is very demanding!

-Over the last 18 months we have explored CPD models, approaches to homework, style and quantity of marking and teaching feedback.
+Over recent years we have explored CPD models, approaches to homework, style and quantity of marking and teaching feedback.

 What does this mean in practice?